Japanese: マルドゥック・スクランブル 燃焼

 1. unique visualization of cyberspace (not much of it, but nevertheless)

-4. non-rushed pace, with occasional dialogues revealing values of life
+4. non-rushed pace, occasional dialogues revealing life values

 5. moments of intense action